invrz/learn-backend-postgres-express/3-setup-rest-apis.md

-Great!
-Let's proceed with the next module: "Building RESTful APIs with Express.js."
-This module will provide a foundational understanding of Express.js and guide developers in setting up the backend for the basic chat app.

----

-## Masterclass: Building RESTful APIs with Express.js
+## Building RESTful APIs with Express.js

 ### Introduction to Express.js and Its Features